-Speaking Slowly Will Transform Your Communication – See How in this TEDx Talk (video)
+Speaking Slowly Will Transform Your Communication (videos)

 One of the most frequent changes I make with my clients is to force them to slow down when they speak.